iMADDDDDD/ssd-file-system-storage/README.md

 **Fast tutorial**

-* how to install python3.6
+How to install python3.6
 - sudo apt update
 - sudo apt install python3.6

 Didn't work for me to install python3.6 on ubuntu 16, I had to upgrade to ubuntu 18.04

-* how to install flask on ubuntu/linux
+How to install flask on ubuntu/linux
 - create folder /project ang open it
 - check if virtualenv is already install else install it (once downloaded you can run it with: "source venv/bin/activate" command